wlerin/feralfilehosting/Feral Wiki/Software/Generic Software Installation Guide/readme.md

 ---

 It is very common for source code application to come with an executable file called `configure`.
 When using this program to configure our source code for installation we can often pass it some arguments that tell it to do certain things or behave in a certain way.
 The most important of theses is the `--prefix` argument.

+> **Important note:** If the program does not come with a .configure file you may have to generate one yourself.
+Check the `README` or documentation.
+Sometimes it will be created by a file called `.autogen.sh`.
+The best way to know is to read the programs documentation.

 If you do not specify a `prefix` what happens is that `configure` will assume you want to use the standard file structure such as `/etc` and `/lib` for which you do not have permission to use.
 So what we do is specify a `--prefix` that tell `configure` where to install the application and subsequently where to find the files it needs to run.